viur-framework/logics/README.md

 ## Dependencies

-logics is implemented using the UniCC Parser Generator, https://github.com/phorward/unicc.
+logics is implemented using the parser generator [UniCC](https://github.com/phorward/unicc).

 ## Examples